This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 The Principal Registrar provides high level legal and procedural advice to support the judicial functioning of the Family Court.
 As a senior lawyer, she discharges the statutory duties assigned to that position by the Family Law Act 1975, works closely with the Chief Justice and judges in administering the Act and related legislation, and identifies areas in need of reform.
 The Principal Registrar presides in court and holds the delegated power to make orders in interim parenting cases, maintenance cases and some enforcement of financial obligations.
 The Principal Registrar also oversees the performance of, and provides direction to, the Court's registrars.
 Angela Filippello was appointed Principal Registrar in July 1999.

 Principal, Child Dispute Services

 The Principal, Child Dispute Services advises the Chief Justice and the Chief Executive Officer on the provision of quality child dispute services to the Court.
-She ensures that the services delivered by the family consultants are effective and consistent with the strategic and business objectives of the Court.
+The Principal ensures that the services delivered by the family consultants are effective and consistent with the strategic and business objectives of the Court.
 The Principal also has responsibility for the development of strategic external relationships that promote and position the child dispute services of the Court within the family law framework.
-Pam Hemphill was appointed Principal, Child Dispute Services in April 2011.
+Jane Reynolds was appointed acting Principal, Child Dispute Services in February 2015.